Today In History logo TIH

 Nazis and Soviets Sign Pact: Europe's Fate Sealed in Secret

-Nazi Germany and the Soviet Union stunned the world by signing a non-aggression pact that included secret protocols dividing Eastern Europe into spheres of influence.
-The deal freed Hitler to invade Poland nine days later without fear of a two-front war, directly triggering the outbreak of World War II.
+Nazi Germany and the Soviet Union stunned the world by signing a non-aggression pact that included secret protocols dividing Poland and the Baltic states into German and Soviet spheres of influence.
+The Molotov-Ribbentrop Pact freed Hitler to invade Poland nine days later without fear of a two-front war, directly triggering the outbreak of World War II.
+For Stalin, the deal bought time to rebuild the Red Army, but at the cost of enabling the conquest of Western Europe and making an eventual German invasion of the Soviet Union far more devastating.

 1941